recommenders-team/recommenders/examples/03_evaluate/README.md

 3. Classification metrics: These are used to evaluate binary labels
     * Arear Under Curver (AUC) - integral area under the receiver operating characteristic curve
     * Logistic loss (Logloss) - the negative log-likelihood of the true labels given the predictions of a classifier
+4. Non accuracy based metrics: These do not require any ground truth but instead evaluate the following properties of the recommendations
+    * Novelty - measures of how different an item is compared to the items that users have already known or interacted with
+    * Diversity - measures of how different items in a set are with respect to each other
+    * Serendipity - measures of how surprising recommendations are to users
+    * Coverage - measures related to the distribution of items recommended by the system.

 References:
 1. Asela Gunawardana and Guy Shani: [A Survey of Accuracy Evaluation Metrics of Recommendation Tasks